kouloumos/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-bech32m.md

 Chaincode podcast is back.
 Welcome back to the Chaincode podcast.
-I am here with Merch.
+I am here with Murch.
 Hey there.
 And we are back.
 It's been quite a layoff, but we're back in the studio and happy to be here.